HasinthaNayanajith/LibraryMS_1/README.md

 # Library Management System

 ## Introduction
-This system is a simple Library Management System developed for the final project of foundation diploma using Java and MySQL Database.
+This system is a simple Library Management System developed using Java and MySQL Database as the final project of my foundation diploma.

-## Features
+## Key Features
 * Admin and Member Login.
 * Seperate dashboards for librarian and member.
 * Add new books.
 Search, edit and delete books.